-- Advanced Multi-disciplinary regional teams to ensure specialists such as liver and lung surgeons are consulted prior to treatment decisions.
-Advanced MDTs are recognised as the best means for undertaking effective treatment decisions for advanced bowel cancer patients.
-Read our blog on the importance of advanced MDTs.
+- Advanced multi-disciplinary regional teams to ensure specialists such as liver and lung surgeons are consulted prior to treatment decisions.
+Advanced MDTs are recognised as the best means for undertaking effective treatment decisions for advanced bowel cancer patients

 What have we done so far?